Basic Information

 Buildings

-- Five separate buildings constitute current lodge; they are of log cabin construction and painted white.
-Each is connected by a brick walkway.
+- Five separate buildings are on the property.
+They are of log cabin construction and painted white.
+Each is connected by a brick walkway (1).

 - Moving Finger of Jasper - historical info - click link, then scroll down to "Good Hope Plantation" header